microsoft/vscode-azureeventgrid/README.md

 ## Managing Azure Subscriptions

+The [Azure Account extension](https://github.com/Microsoft/vscode-azure-account) is used to manage authentication.
+It is installed automatically with this extension.
+If you want to sign in to specific tenant set the azure.tenant setting in the [Azure Account extension](https://github.com/Microsoft/vscode-azure-account).

 If you are not signed in to Azure, you will see a "Sign in to Azure..." link.
 Alternatively, you can select "View->Command Palette" in the VS Code menu, and search for "Azure: Sign In".

 ![Sign in to Azure](resources/SignIn.gif)